-Also from the United States Geological Survey, here’s the former Chalk Hill Middle School:
+Comparatively, returning to the website of the United States Geological Survey, here’s the former Chalk Hill Middle School in March of 2012:

-Captured at roughly the same time as the previous photo, the parking lot at Chalk Hill is nearly empty.
+Captured at roughly the same time as the Geological Survey’s map of Sandy Hook, this photo shows a nearly empty parking lot at Chalk Hill.
 In fact, there only appear to be about twenty cars in the lot at this time.
 Unless everyone carpooled, this would obviously not be enough to fully staff the school.

-Now fast forward a bit and look at the following satellite photo of Chalk Hill taken on September 19th, 2013, towards the very beginning of the 2013-2014 school year, and over eight months after Sandy Hook’s students moved in:
+Now fast forward a bit to the following satellite photo of Chalk Hill taken on September 19th, 2013, which would place it towards the very beginning of the 2013-2014 school year and over eight months after Sandy Hook’s students actually moved in:

 That’s quite a difference.
-Now it actually looks like a school.
-There are soccer fields where there were none, a small parking area has been replaced with a playground, crosswalks and four square have been added to the parking lot, etc. You can even see children scattered all over the place.
+Not only are there now somewhere around seventy more cars in the lot (equaling the number of cars present at the school’s old location in the satellite photo from March of 2012), but now it actually looks like a school: there are soccer fields where there were none, a small parking area has been replaced with a playground, crosswalks and four square have been added to the parking lot, etc. You can even see children scattered all over the place.

 Sandy Hook, again in a photo taken the very same day, also looks quite different:

-No cars and no children on a school day… this is what an abandoned school actually looks like, folks.
+No cars and no children on a school day… this is what an abandoned school actually looks like.

 Let’s also consider the school’s signage.
-Here’s a photo of Chalk Hill from December 17th, 2012, which is the day items started being moved from Sandy Hook to their new, temporary location in Monroe.
-Notice that the grey stone “Chalk Hill School” sign has not yet been covered up and the large “Sandy Hook Elementary School” sign on the front of the building is nowhere to be found:
+Here’s a photo of Chalk Hill from December 17th, 2012, which is the day items started arriving from Sandy Hook.
+Notice that the grey stone “Chalk Hill School” sign located directly in front of the building has not yet been covered up and the large “Sandy Hook Elementary School” sign on the front of the building is nowhere to be found:

 Here’s what the stone “Chalk Hill School” sign looks like up close: